AbrahamSanders/realtime-chatbot/README.md

 turn-taking rules - the agent is free to speak whenever it chooses and learns coordination behavior directly from the training data.

 - [Whisper](https://github.com/openai/whisper) is used for Automatic Speech Recognition (ASR).
-- [OPT 2.7b](https://huggingface.co/facebook/opt-2.7b) fine-tuned on transcribed spoken dialogue from [TalkBank](https://ca.talkbank.org/access/) is used for the dialogue agent.
-See the [model card](https://huggingface.co/AbrahamSanders/opt-2.7b-realtime-chat-v2) for more details.
+- [Llama-2-7b](https://huggingface.co/meta-llama/Llama-2-7b-hf) fine-tuned on transcribed spoken dialogue from [TalkBank](https://ca.talkbank.org/access/) is used for the dialogue agent.
+See the [model card](https://huggingface.co/AbrahamSanders/Llama-2-7b-realtime-chat-v2-lora) for more details.
 - [FastSpeech2](https://huggingface.co/facebook/fastspeech2-en-200_speaker-cv4) (trained on [Common Voice v4](https://commonvoice.mozilla.org/en/datasets)) or [Bark](https://github.com/suno-ai/bark) (trained on _yet to be published_) is used for Text to Speech (TTS).

 ![System architecture](images/system_architecture.png)